uchicago-CAPP30121-aut-2022/capp-camp/docs/s4-python/3-coding-assignments.md

     print "fizzbuzz"
 ```

 There are no hard and fast rules about how pseudocode should look.
-You make the rules; it only matters that you have anticipated how your program will handle different types of input.
+You make the rules; it only matters that you have anticipated how your program will handle different input values.

 ## Testing Your Code

-After planning your code, you will re-write your informal algorithm as formal Python code and then test your program to see that it is working.
+After planning your code, you will re-write your informal algorithm in Python's formal syntax and then test your program to see that it is working.
 There are broadly two ways of doing this:

 - **Manual testing:** This involves running the code you wrote with some sample values to check whether it behaves as expected.
 For example, if you were writing an expression to compute whether a year is a leap year, you may try running your code with IPython3 for a few leap years and a few non-leap years, to see whether your code correctly identifies the leap years.

 - **Automated testing:** There are automated testing frameworks that allow you to specify a series of tests you want to run on your code, and which make it easy to automatically re-run all those tests.
-For example, following the leap year example, you wouldn’t have to manually test each year value one by one; instead, the testing framework would test all these year values for you, and would report back how many produced the expected result.
+For example, following the leap year example, you wouldn't have to manually test each year value one by one; instead, the testing framework would test all these year values for you and report back how many produced the expected result.

 In CAPP 30121, all the exercises and programming assignments include a suite of automated tests that you can use to check whether your code is working correctly, Furthermore, these tests also factor into your score for an exercise or programming assignment.

 Because the automated tests are easy to run (and affect your score for the assignment), you may be tempted to do the following: write some code, immediately try running the automated tests to find a test that fails, make a guess as to how to modify your code, and then repeat the process until all of the tests pass.

-This is not a good way to test your code.
+This is **not** a good way to test your code.
 Instead, you should start by doing some manual testing to get a sense of whether it is working before you try the automated tests.

 ### Manual Tests